KirillBaranov/kb-labs-devlink/README.md

 - **Why DevLink instead of just using Yalc?** — DevLink adds auto-discovery, policy enforcement, state management, and team workflows on top of Yalc.
 - **Does this work with npm/yarn?** — DevLink is optimized for PNPM, but core concepts could be adapted.
 - **Can I use this in CI?** — Yes!
-Use `devlink freeze` to create a lockfile, then `devlink link` in CI for reproducible linking.
+Use `kb devlink freeze` to create a lockfile, then `kb devlink apply --yes` in CI for reproducible linking.
 - **What about security?** — DevLink only operates on local filesystems and doesn't make network calls (except via Yalc).

 ### Workflow

 - **How do I update links after code changes?** — Use `kb devlink watch` for automatic rebuild and refresh.
 Or manually: rebuild your package and consumers will pick up changes (if using link: mode) or run `yalc update`.
 - **Can I mix local and npm packages?** — Yes!
 Use `auto` mode to link local packages when available and fall back to npm for others.
-- **How do I share linking state with my team?** — Use `devlink freeze` to create a lockfile, commit it, and teammates can `devlink link` to replicate your setup.
+- **How do I share linking state with my team?** — Use `kb devlink freeze` to create a lockfile, commit it, and teammates can `kb devlink apply` to replicate your setup.
 - **What is watch mode?** — `kb devlink watch` monitors provider packages, rebuilds them on changes, and automatically refreshes consumers.
 See [docs/WATCH.md](./docs/WATCH.md) for details.

 ### Troubleshooting

-- **Links not working?** — Run `devlink status --check` to see if state has drifted.
+- **Links not working?** — Run `kb devlink status --check` to see if state has drifted.
 - **Version conflicts?** — Use `--pin=exact` to force exact versions, or adjust upgrade policy.
-- **Need to start fresh?** — Run `devlink clean` to remove all DevLink state, then re-scan.
+- **Need to start fresh?** — Run `kb devlink clean` to remove all DevLink state, then re-scan.
-- **Stale artifacts?** — Run `devlink clean --deep` to remove yalc artifacts and protocol conflicts.
+- **Stale artifacts?** — Run `kb devlink clean --deep` to remove yalc artifacts and protocol conflicts.
 - **Blocked by git warnings?** — Commit your changes or use `--yes` to proceed anyway.
-- **Need to restore a backup?** — Check `.kb/devlink/backups/` for timestamped copies of your files.
+- **Need to restore a backup?** — Use `kb devlink backups --list` to see all backups, then `kb devlink undo` to restore the latest, or `kb devlink undo --backup=timestamp` for a specific backup.

 ## Documentation